21prompts/act/PROMPTS.md

 ### Prompt 3.1

 This is a mobile-first app as described in the initial prompt (see prompts.md), we want the tasks list to be a single column.

+### Prompt 3.2

+This works, but now we have broken the button styles.